 Biography

-She was born in Calcutta and grew up in Dhaka, Kathmandu and Delhi.
+Shrabani was born in Calcutta and grew up in Dhaka, Kathmandu and Delhi.
 She graduated in History from St Stephen’s College, Delhi and completed her Masters from Delhi University.
-In 1983 she began her career as a trainee journalist in the bustling offices of The Times of India in Bombay.
-She moved to London in 1987.
+In 1983 she began her career as a trainee journalist in the bustling offices of The Times of India in Mumbai.
+She moved to London in 1987, and has since then been the correspondent of the Calcutta-based ABP group writing for Ananda Bazar Patrika, Sunday magazine and The Telegraph.
+She has also written for BBC History Magazine, The Daily Mail, The Daily Telegraph and other publications.
 Over her long career she has done exclusive interviews with many eminent people including Benazir Bhutto, Sheikh Hasina, Salman Rushdie, Nirad C Chaudhuri and Viv Richards.

-She has been invited to speak at several literary festivals including the Cheltenham Literature Festival, Oxford Literature Festival, Henley Literature Festival, Words by the Water, Keswick, Cambridge History Festival, Jaipur Literature Festival, Indian Summer in Chicago, Seattle and Vancouver, the Lahore Literary Festival, Galle Literature Festival in Sri Lanka and the Ubud Literature Festival in Bali.
+Shrabani has been interviewed on BBC Radio 4’s flagship Woman’s Hour programme and appeared on BBC Television’s Saturday Kitchen and The One Show.
+She has been invited to speak at several literary festivals including the Oxford Literature Festival, Cambridge History Festival, Henley Literature Festival, Cheltenham Literature Festival, Jaipur Literature Festival, Indian Summer in Chicago, Seattle and Vancouver, and literature festivals in Sri Lanka, Lahore, Karachi, Dubai and other countries.

 In 2010, Shrabani set up the Noor Inayat Khan Memorial Trust to ensure that Noor’s story and sacrifice were preserved for the next generation.
 The Memorial was unveiled in London’s Gordon Square by Princess Anne in November 2012.
 It was followed by the release of a Royal Mail stamp in honour of Noor in March 2014.
 Her work to preserve the memory of the World War II heroine has been commended in the House of Lords.
-In 2020 she was invited by English Heritage to unveil the Blue Plaque for Noor Inayat Khan in London.
+In 2020, Shrabani was invited by English Heritage to unveil a Blue Plaque for Noor Inayat Khan outside her house in Taviton Street.

 Hear Shrabani Basu discuss her books at SFU, Vancouver – http://www.youtube.com/watch?v=Bim89t4xes8